lareza-farhan-wanaghi/gophercises/readme.md

 - Open a terminal session and go to the hr1 directory.<br/><br/>
 ![hr1](readme_images/hr1.png)

 - Execute the main.go file in the main folder with exactly two arguments.
 The first argument specifies the text that will be encrypted with the Caesar-chipper encryption, and the second one defines the offset value for the encryption.
-(The following example ran the program with "testTheProgram" as the target text and one as the offset)<br/><br/>
+(The following example ran the program with "testTheProgram" as the target text and the number one as the offset)<br/><br/>
 ![hr2](readme_images/hr2.png)

-- And here's the Hackerrank result of the solution.<br/><br/>
+- And here's the Hackerrank result of the solutions.<br/><br/>
 ![hr3](readme_images/hr3.png)<br/><br/>
 ![hr4](readme_images/hr4.png)

 **7. task**

 This is the solution for the [7th](https://github.com/gophercises/task) exercise.
-Activities involved: creating a CLI program that can be used to manage a list of to-do tasks and store it in a local boldDB database.
+Activities involved: creating a CLI program that can be used to manage a list of to-do tasks and store the data in a local boldDB database.

 To run the program:

 - Open a terminal session and go to the task directory.<br/><br/>
 ![task1](readme_images/task1.png)

 - Before we install the CLI program, make sure we have the correct GOBIN environment variable pointing to our go bin folder.
-Below is the sample correct output for echoing the GOBIN variable.<br/><br/>
+Below is the sample correct output of echoing the GOBIN variable.<br/><br/>
 ![task2](readme_images/task2.png)

 - Install the entry of the CLI program that is beneath the inner task folder.<br/><br/>
 ![task3](readme_images/task3.png)

 - Check if the program is installed correctly by running the task command with no additional subcommands or arguments.
-(The output of this command will also show the documentation of the command, including all of its available subcommands)<br/><br/>
+(The output of this command will also show the documentation of the command, including the available subcommands)<br/><br/>
 ![task4](readme_images/task4.png)

 - Run the task command followed by one of its subcommands and arguments for that subcommand.
 (Let's say we're going to add "cleaning rooms", "studying math", and "fixing the car" to our to-do list.
 We can do these as follow)<br/><br/>
 ![task5](readme_images/task5.png)

-- Use the list subcommand to show all active to-do tasks.<br/><br/>
+- Use the list subcommand to show the list of currently active to-do tasks.<br/><br/>
 ![task6](readme_images/task6.png)

 - You can mark an active task as done by using the do subcommand and list all marked tasks with the completed subcommand.
-(In this example, we deleted the  "studying math" task and then checked the completed and active list)<br/><br/>
+(In the below example, we deleted the "studying math" task and then checked the the list of completed and active tasks)<br/><br/>
 ![task7](readme_images/task7.png)